-Accumulation risk arises due to TTFC's high exposure to Nat Cat losses in Europe and Japan, as well as the exposure to single large losses which impact multiple property treaties (due to, for example, a large fire or explosion).
-TTFC also underwrites other programs in order to improve its risk diversification.
+Accumulation risk arises mainly due to TTFC's high exposure to Nat Cat losses in Europe and Japan, as well as the exposure to single large losses which impact multiple property treaties (due to, for example, a large fire or explosion).
+TTFC however reduced its exposure to single large losses in the IGR renewals on 1 April 2021 and improved its risk diversification with the growth of the TPB and addition of Life business to the portfolio.